 What Happens When You Run Out of VRAM?

 If the graphics card can move some data to the regular RAM, is it necessary to keep some VRAM around?
-Yes, it is.
-If you run out of VRAM completely, complex games can start stuttering and lagging.
-You can think of VRAM as the kind of memory that is specific to graphic-based programs like games.

 The VRAM stores environment maps, textures, or models that your games might use.
-The more complex games you play, the more VRAM you need in order to play them as they are meant to be.
-You’ll notice some stuttering and a big dips in the frames displayed each second, or FPS, if you run out of VRAM.
+The more complex games you play, the more VRAM you need to play them as they are meant to be.

 How Do I Fix Running Out of VRAM?

-Some games, particularly early releases or those that are still in beta, may not be optimized to use memory or other parts of your computer’s setup in the best ways possible.
-This might cause such games to “leak” by using far too much memory, including video memory.
-You may notice that some of these titles create very large virtual memory page files as well.
+Some games, particularly early releases or those still in beta, may not be optimized to use memory or other parts of your computer’s setup in the best ways possible.

 While some of this could still be the fault of your rig, there is a chance that the game is to blame.
 If a game is not yet optimized to run on recommended specifications, it may cause issues like running out of video memory that have nothing to do with your system.

 To check for this, you can look at what the developers recommend for settings with their games.
-If you have more than enough to meet those requirements, this could be a game issue.
-You may need to wait until a more stable release of the title comes out.
+This could be a game issue if you have more than enough to meet those requirements.

-That way, the stuff you install later should not come into conflict with any of the old files.
+That way, the stuff you install later should not conflict with any of the old files.
 This isn’t a guaranteed fix, but if you haven’t altered the page file manually, this is a good first step to try.

 Second, your operating system itself might need an update that optimizes it.
-If you were running Windows, for example, you can go to ‘Windows Update’ and see if there are any new downloads for something like the .NET Framework or anything else.
-A major update to the OS could fix the issue.
+For example, if you were running Windows, you can go to ‘Windows Update’ and see if there are any new downloads for something like the .NET Framework or anything else.

 Lastly, you can also try to move the GPU to a different PCI port or remove and reseat the battery for your motherboard.
-Running out of VRAM could be a temporary glitch that is fixed by doing one or both of these things.
+Running out of VRAM could be a temporary glitch fixed by doing one or both of these things.

 If you have more than the minimum amount of VRAM recommended to play a particular game and still seem to run out early, the problem is likely to be something related to the things above, and it will be often more than just a matter of increasing VRAM.